Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 This series was also made in China and was constructed on a 1-inch tube.

-The Powderhorn muzzleloaders are somewhat higher caliber and quality than the Cabela’s muzzleloader models.
+I think the Powderhorns are of a somewhat higher caliber and quality than the Cabela’s muzzleloader models.

 13. Cabela’s Slugger Shotgun Scope